abowman/documentation/docs/creo/Database.md

 * **persistent on a file**, the original provided DB is _copied once_ to a writeable folder and then opened.
 * **in-memory**, the DB is lost when the application quits.

-When it comes to SQLite databases Creo provides an extra tool to create tables and rows.
+Creo provides an extra tool to create tables and rows in SQLite databases.

 Tap _DB Configurator_ from the database _Inspector_ panel to open the tool.

 ![Database connect](../images/creo/Database_create.png)

-The tool is not limited to creating rows and tables but can also be used to setup constraints as well:
+The tool can create rows, tables and can also create constraints using the following:
 * by pressing the T button next to a table name.
 * by pressing the constraints buttons next to a field name.

-**Note:** a table primary key could be set using both ways but just one is needed.
-In case of miss configurations a yellow _Warning sign_ is shown at the top, click on it to read the problem's description.
+**Note:** a table's primary key could be set using both ways but just one is needed.
+In case of misconfigurations a yellow _Warning sign_ is shown at the top, click on it to read the problem's description.

 ### Database queries and dataset
 For all supported databases, Creo provides a tool to create and test static SQL queries.